ErdalNayir/ErdalNayir/README.md

    <br>

  ### :man_technologist: About Me :
-   - :telescope: I love learning new technologies and I love test my new skills as well.
+   - :telescope: I love learning new technologies and I love to test my new skills as well.

    - :seedling: Learning Mobile Application Developing with Flutter.